Jay Marshall (baseball)

-Jay William Marshall (born February 25, 1983) is a former professional baseball relief pitcher.
+Jay William Marshall (born February 25, 1983) is an American former professional baseball relief pitcher.
 He played in Major League Baseball with the Oakland Athletics in 2007 and 2009.

 Marshall grew up in St. Louis.
 He is the son of Rich and Debby Marshall.
 He graduated from John F. Kennedy Catholic High School (Manchester, Missouri) in 2001.
 He played against future St Louis Cardinals legend David Freese for his first 3 years.
 Then the two of them played for an age-11 tournament team that went to Tokyo, Japan to play in an international tournament.
 David was named the outstanding pitcher in that tournament.

 Early career

 Marshall was selected by the Chicago White Sox in the 25th round (750th overall) in the 2002 Major League Baseball Draft.
 However, he did not sign with the White Sox until next year on May 25, 2003.
 He played for the White Sox Rookie League team for 3 years from 2003 to 2005 before finally playing in Single-A for the Winston-Salem Warthogs in 2006.

-He went 5-1 with 1.02 ERA in 2006 for the Warthogs.
+He went 5–1 with 1.02 ERA in 2006 for the Warthogs.

 Professional career

 Oakland Athletics

 On December 7, 2006, Marshall was selected by the Oakland Athletics in the Rule 5 draft.
 He was impressive for the Athletics during Spring Training in 2007, the first time he had been invited to Major League Spring Training.
-He went 1-0 with a 2.76 ERA in 12 games and made the Opening Day roster despite never playing above Single-A ball.
+He went 1–0 with a 2.76 ERA in 12 games and made the Opening Day roster despite never playing above Single-A ball.

-He made his major league debut on April 2, 2007 and won his only Major League game on April 15 against the New York Yankees, beating future Hall of Fame closer Mariano Rivera when Marco Scutaro hit a three-run home run in the bottom of the ninth inning.
+He made his major league debut on April 2, 2007, and won his only Major League game on April 15 against the New York Yankees, beating future Hall of Fame closer Mariano Rivera when Marco Scutaro hit a three-run home run in the bottom of the ninth inning.

-Marshall finished the 2007 season with a 1-2 record and a 6.43 ERA in 51 games.
+Marshall finished the 2007 season with a 1–2 record and a 6.43 ERA in 51 games.
 He retired the first 12 batters he faced over the first 4 games of his Major League career.